Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 ...
 ...
 ```
-The promotion rule applies equally to all the arithmetic operations on numbers.
-Therefore, tedious code repetition could be avoided with it.
+The promotion rule applies equally to all arithmetic operations on numbers.
+Therefore, tedious code repetition can be avoided with it.
 In fact, similar promotion rules have already been defined in Julia base, and the default implementations of arithmetic operations in Julia are indeed based on them (see [`Base.promote_rule`](https://docs.julialang.org/en/v1/base/base/#Base.promote_type) and [`Base.promote_type`](https://docs.julialang.org/en/v1/base/base/#Base.promote_rule)).
-When new user-defined numeric types are introduced, the only things you need to do is to add new promotion rules and implement a few basic arithmetic functions for these new types.
-Then quite a lot of generic codes could apply to them without any modification.
+When new user-defined numeric types are introduced, the only things you need to do are add new promotion rules and implement a few basic arithmetic functions for these new types.
+Then quite a lot of generic code can apply to them without any modification.

 #### Type helpers with type parameters

-The input and output types of a promotion rule are known at compile time, thus, the promotion rule is a trait function aiming at the computation of compile-time information of types.
+The input and output types of a promotion rule are known at compile time; thus, the promotion rule is a trait function aimed at computing compile-time information of types.
 Trait functions dealing with the inquiries of compile-time information of types are also widely used in Julia, such as the [`eltype`](https://docs.julialang.org/en/v1/base/collections/#Base.eltype) function of [`Vector`](https://docs.julialang.org/en/v1/base/arrays/#Base.Vector):
 ```jldoctest traits
 julia> eltype(Vector{String})
 String
 ```

-For a user-defined parametric type, it is also useful to provide an inquiry function to access to the type parameters:
+For a user-defined parametric type, it is also useful to provide an inquiry function to access the type parameters:
 ```jldoctest traits
 julia> struct Hi{T<:Number}
            content::T